HPInc/cloud_deployment_scripts/quickstart/tutorial.md

 This tutorial will guide you in entering a few parameters in a configuration file before showing you how to run a Python script in the Cloud Shell to create the Cloud Access Connector deployment.

-The Python script is a wrapper script that sets up the environment required for running Terraform scripts, which actually creates the GCP infrasturcture such as Networking and Compute resources.
+The Python script is a wrapper script that sets up the environment required for running Terraform scripts, which actually creates the GCP infrastructure such as Networking and Compute resources.

 **Time to complete**: about 30 minutes